-- (b) is not responsible for operating areas and reports to the Chairperson of the Board of Directors; - (c) has direct access to all the information that might be useful for the performance of his/her tasks; - (d) prepares periodic reports containing appropriate information on his/her activity, risk management approach adopted, as well as compliance with the plans defined for their mitigation.
+- (d) prepares periodic reports containing appropriate information on his/her activity, risk management approach adopted, as well as compliance with the plans defined for their mitigation.
 The periodic reports contain an evaluation of the appropriateness and effectiveness of the Control and Risk Management System, that considers the characteristics of the company and the risk profile adopted; - (e) promptly prepares reports on particularly significant events; - (f) transmits the reports described in points (d) and (e) above to the Board of Statutory Auditors, the Control, Risk and Corporate Governance Committee and the Board of Directors, as well as to the Control and Risk Management System Director; - (g) reviews, within the audit plan, the reliability of IT systems, including reporting systems.

-The Chief Audit Executive reports to the Board of Directors, to the Control, Risk and Corporate Governance Committee, to the Control and Risk Management System Director and to the Board of Statutory Auditors.
+The Chief Internal Audit Executive reports to the Board of Directors, to the Control, Risk and Corporate Governance Committee, to the Control and Risk Management System Director and to the Board of Statutory Auditors.